tnichols217/notes/CSDS 391/Textbook/3 - Searching.md

 - A transition model
 - Action cost model

-Where you make a path from the initial state to the goal state by performing actions·
+Where you make a path from the initial state to the goal state by performing actions.
+An optimal solution is